2. DEVELOPMENT OF POTENTIAL

 The courses on being human include, for example, the following areas:

-* Heart intelligence, intuition and joy
+* Heart formation, intuition and joy.

-* Finding the individual purpose of life
+* Finding the individual vocation

 * Non-violent communication